learnwell/learnwell.github.io/_drafts/2015-12-08-generic-onboarding-for-engineers.md

 		1. [ ] Get a company email account
 		2. [ ] Search through all the technical goodness (knowledgebase)
 		3. [ ] Use it for storage and for notes sharing
+	2. GSuite
+		1. [ ] Setup Mail, Calendar etc.
-	2. Gitlab
+	3. Gitlab
 		1. [ ] Use company email account and get access
-	3. Github
-		1. [ ] Create your own account
-		2. [ ] Get access to company repos
-	4. Lastpass or 1Pass
+	4. Lastpass
 		1. [ ] store all passwords using lastpass chrome extension
 		2. [ ] disable password saving via native browser
 	5. Skype